Roasted Beets and Barley

 Why do the instructions say to save the beet tops?

-The recipe notes to cut off the tops at the base of the stems and save them to cook later — beet greens are edible and can be sauteed like Swiss chard or spinach, so nothing from the beets goes to waste.
+Cut off the tops at the base of the stems and save them to cook later — beet greens are edible and can be sautéed like Swiss chard or spinach, so nothing from the beets goes to waste.

 Why might the barley cooking time vary, and how do I check it?

-The recipe notes that the actual cooking time depends on how much the barley is “pearled” (processed) — more heavily pearled barley cooks faster.
+The actual cooking time depends on how much the barley is “pearled” (processed) — more heavily pearled barley cooks faster.
 Check for tenderness after 35 minutes in the chicken stock and add more liquid if needed before the 40-minute mark.

 Is there a gluten-free substitute for the barley?

-Yes — the ingredient list specifically notes that brown rice can be substituted for the pearl barley for a gluten-free version.
+Yes — brown rice can be substituted for the pearl barley for a gluten-free version.
 Adjust the cooking time and liquid quantity per the package directions for brown rice.

 Add a comment Add a comment